Advice for Injured Swans

 See also: Injured Swan or Normal Behaviour?

-Please click here to view our rescue area - it's a 50km radius from our Treatment HQ in Eton, Berkshire and covers Reading to the west, Luton to the north, Greenwich to the east and Farnham to the south.
+Our rescue area is a 50km radius from our Treatment HQ in Eton, Berkshire and covers Newbury to the west, Rickmansworth to the north, Staines-upon-Thames to the east and Farnham to the south.
 For rescues outside of this area, please visit the Help Wildlife website.

 The Avian Flu season is now not limited to just a few months over the winter, and reports have been confirmed every week since October 2021.